lborocs/22cob290-part2-team-10/README.md

 https://cloud.google.com/nodejs/getting-started/getting-started-on-compute-engine

-> Think we misunderstood roles.
+> Think we misunderstood roles:
 >
 > They're meant to be in teams?
 And a project is assigned to a team?
 >